Get a developer license (Store apps)

-In most cases, if you want to install and test a Windows Store app before you submit it to the Windows Store, you must get a developer license for each machine on which you want to run the app, or your enterprise must sideload the app for you.
-Otherwise, you can run desktop apps and any apps that the Store has tested and certified, but error DEP0100 will appear if you try to build or deploy an uncertified Windows Store app in Visual Studio.
+In most cases, if you want to install and test an app before you submit it to the store, you must get a developer license for each machine on which you want to run the app, or, if you are developing a Windows Phone Store app, your enterprise can side-load the app for you.
+Otherwise, you can run desktop apps and any apps that the Store has tested and certified, but error DEP0100 will appear if you try to build or deploy an uncertified app in Visual Studio.
 See What is sideloading?
 Does the Windows Store allow it?.

 Note Your domain administrator can configure your computer to obtain a developer license without connecting to the Internet provided that your computer meets certain requirements.
 See Enabling a computer to obtain a developer license without having to connect to the internet.